-- Identification of needs for the currently serviced vulnerable population via data; this may include a waitlist for services - A proposed solution to identified needs that includes the need for renovation or new construction of housing.
-All proposals must include: - o Location such as a specific neighborhood, site or building; - o Number of units required to achieve proposed solution; and - o Number of beneficiaries to be served. - Capacity of the NGO to carry out project proposal - Current financial structure of NGO including ability to pay for operating costs and other non-funded costs associate with the project
+- Identification of needs for the currently serviced vulnerable population via data; this may include a waitlist for services - A proposed solution for identified needs that includes the need for renovation or new construction of housing.
+All proposals must include: - Location such as a specific neighborhood, site, or building; - Number of units required to achieve proposed solution; and - Number of beneficiaries to be served. - Capacity of the NGO to carry out project proposal. - Current financial structure of NGO including ability to pay for operating costs and other non-funded costs associate with the project.